i5K-KINBRE-script-share/FAQ/UsingBeocat.md

 ##Getting an account

-Email a request for a Beocat account to beocat@cis.ksu.edu.
-Include the following information:
+Email a request for a Beocat account go to https://account.beocat.cis.ksu.edu/user.

-name:
-department:
-degree level:
-research area:
-research advisor:

 ##Log onto Beocat